Ascot Chase Preview, Tips, Runners & Trends

 ✅ The trend factor which had produced 10+ winners and shows the best LSP, an LSP of +8.69 is when runners were 1st in the betting market.

-❌ The worst performing factor that has failed to produce a single winner is when runners were 4th in the betting market, when backing these the trend shows a record of 0-20.
+❌ The worst performing factor that has failed to produce a single winner is when runners had a different jockey than when last winning, when backing these the trend shows a record of 0-38.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Ascot Chase: